annashipman/annashipman.github.io/_posts/2017-03-01-writing-a-business-case.md

 layout: blog_post
 ---

-As I become more senior I have more of a need to make business case to justify things.
+As I become more senior I have more of a need to write business cases.
 I turned to the excellent [Peter Grzeszczak](https://twitter.com/Pete_Grz) for advice, and this is what he said.

 ## Start with the problem, not the solution